ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Additional Explanation on pure RLVR

 \section{Additional Explanation on pure RLVR}

 The performance of pure RLVR is heavily influenced by randomness.
-In approximately one out of ten runs, the old policy model $\pi_{\theta_{old}}$ can generate correct non-object outputs in the initial steps, thereby achieving competitive performance (see \Cref{tab:additional_grefcoco}), yet still marginally inferior to {\ours}.
+In rare cases, the old policy model $\pi_{\theta_{old}}$ can generate correct non-object outputs in the initial steps, thereby achieving competitive performance (see \Cref{tab:additional_grefcoco}), yet still marginally inferior to {\ours}.